Roger Ebert: 2000–2006: Ebert & Roeper

+2007–2013: RogerEbert.com

+Ebert ended his association with At The Movies in July 2008, after Disney indicated it wished to take the program in a new direction.
+As of 2007, his reviews were syndicated to more than 200 newspapers in the United States and abroad.
+His RogerEbert.com website, launched in 2002 and originally underwritten by the Chicago Sun-Times, remains online as an archive of his published writings and reviews while also hosting new material written by a group of critics who were selected by Ebert before his death.
+Even as he used TV (and later the Internet) to share his reviews, Ebert continued to write for the Chicago Sun-Times until he died.
+On February 18, 2009, Ebert reported that he and Roeper would soon announce a new movie-review program, and reiterated this plan after Disney announced that the program's last episode would air in August 2010.
+In 2008, having lost his voice, he turned to blogging to express himself.
+Peter Debruge writes that "Ebert was one of the first writers to recognize the potential of discussing film online."

-On January 31, 2009, Ebert was made an honorary life member of the Directors Guild of America.
-His final television series, Ebert Presents: At the Movies, premiered on January 21, 2011, with Ebert contributing a review voiced by Bill Kurtis in a brief segment called "Roger's Office," as well as featuring more traditional film reviews in the "At the Movies" format presented by Christy Lemire and Ignatiy Vishnevetsky.
-The program lasted one season, before being cancelled due to funding constraints and the subsequent death of Ebert.
+His final television series, Ebert Presents: At the Movies, premiered on January 21, 2011, with Ebert contributing a review voiced by Bill Kurtis in a brief segment called "Roger's Office," as well as traditional film reviews in the At the Movies format by Christy Lemire and Ignatiy Vishnevetsky.
+The program lasted one season, before being cancelled due to funding constraints.

-The last review by Ebert published during his lifetime was for the film The Host, which was published on March 27, 2013.
-The last review Ebert wrote was for the film To the Wonder, which he gave 3.5 out of 4 stars in a review for the Chicago Sun-Times.
-It was posthumously published on April 6, 2013.
-In July 2013, a previously unpublished review of the film Computer Chess appeared on Ebert's website.
+In 2011, he published his memoir, Life Itself, in which he describes his childhood, his career, his struggles with alcoholism and cancer, his loves and friendships.
+On March 7, 2013, Ebert published his last Great Movies essay, for The Ballad of Narayama (1958).
+The last review Ebert published during his lifetime was for The Host, on March 27, 2013.
+The last review Ebert filed, published posthumously on April 6, 2013, was for To the Wonder.
+In July 2013, a previously unpublished review of Computer Chess appeared on RogerEbert.com.
 The review had been written in March but had remained unpublished until the film's wide-release date.
-Matt Zoller Seitz, the editor for Ebert's website, confirmed that there were other unpublished reviews that would be eventually uploaded to the website.
+Matt Zoller Seitz, the editor of RogerEbert.com, confirmed that there were other unpublished reviews that would eventually be posted.
 A second review, for The Spectacular Now, was published in August 2013.

-Film and TV appearances

-Ebert and Siskel were known for their many appearances on late night talk shows including appearances on The Late Show with David Letterman sixteen times and The Tonight Show Starring Johnny Carson fifteen times.
-They also appeared together on The Oprah Winfrey Show, The Arsenio Hall Show, Howard Stern, The Tonight Show with Jay Leno, and Late Night with Conan O'Brien.

-In 1982, 1983, and 1985, Ebert, along with Siskel, appeared as themselves on Saturday Night Live.
-For their first two appearances, they reviewed sketches from that night's telecast and reviewed sketches from the "SNL Film Festival" for their last appearance.